RasaHQ/rasa/docs/api/training-data-importers.rst

 .. note::

-    Rasa will use the policy and NLU pipeline configuration of the root project directory during the training.
-Policy or NLU configurations of imported skills will be ignored.
+    Rasa will use the policy and NLU pipeline configuration of the root project directory during the training. **Policy or NLU configurations of imported projects will be ignored.**

 .. note::

-    Equal identifiers will be merged, e.g. if two skills have training data for an intent ``greet``, their training data will be combined.
+    Equal intents, entities, slots, templates, actions and forms will be merged, e.g. if two projects have training data for an intent ``greet``, their training data will be combined.

 Writing a Custom Importer
 ~~~~~~~~~~~~~~~~~~~~~~~~~